PhoenixGamer128/verycoolstartup/notes.md

 ## React Part 1: Routing

-Setting up Vite and React was pretty simple.
-I had a bit of trouble because of conflicting CSS.
-This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
-If there was a ton of CSS it would be a real problem.
-It sure was nice to have the code structured in a more usable way.
+Learning to port my CSS deliverable to React was a bit of work, especially at the beginning when I was figuring out what keywords I was using.
+I also noticed that pure HTML has more leniency than JSX, I forgot to end all my inputs with '/>', something that HTML ignored, so I'm glad I figured it out in the end!
+I had a bit of trouble because of conflicting CSS, but it was because of some class naming conventions I changed to fit with React.

 ## React Part 2: Reactivity